 Dit zijn de afstanden die er per dag gefietst zijn.
 Dag 4 was de rustdag.Dag 5 en 6 waren de dagen dat we rond hebben gereden in de Veluwe zonder bagage.

 Spain - Day 4 : The expedition

-We had slept well, considering we were on cycling vacation.
+We had slept well, considering the conditions.
 We had breakfast on a rock by the side of the road.
 There were no cars.
 We did see four women walking by.
 I don't know where they were headed, the road continued for another 10 kilometers without any exits.
-After eating I nearly left my pocket knife again, which is something I had done a little too often during our previous vacations.
-After the climb we arrived to a plateau where we could cycle fast.
+After eating, I nearly left my pocket knife again, which I had done too often during our previous vacations.
+After the climb, we arrived at a plateau where we could cycle fast.
 The road was deserted.
-For twenty kilometers it meandered uphill through a forest.
+For twenty kilometers, it meandered uphill through a forest.
 Two times we passed people working on the road.
-We hadn't see any cars or villages.
+We hadn't seen any cars or villages.
 After the meandering road we reached another plain, this one had many windmills.

 The plain with windmills

 Meanwhile it was already 11 o'clock and we had yet to see a single village or store.
 Yesterday we read that most stores in Spain close between noon and 5, so we needed to find a place to buy food soon.
 We weren't sure how far the next city was exactly, but we knew that if we raced we might be able to reach it in time.
 We passed some villages but none with a supermarket.
 Just past noon, we reached the city of Soria.
 Fortunately, there was still an open bakery where we bought bread, pastries, and water.
 They sold 5 liters of water for one euro, which we just managed to finish between the two of us.